 Flows Both Ways

-Companies recognize their long-term health is tied to the character and promise of their cities–and vise versa.
+Companies recognize their long-term health is tied to the character and promise of their cities–and vice versa.
 Companies need their cities to be desirable and livable, in order to attract qualified employees who want to establish themselves personally and professionally.

 Boomtowns, once-greats, up-and-comers.
 Cities need private partners with fortitude to create sustainability initiatives that will draw quality corporate development — and the jobs and vitality that comes with them.